PhD Programme Director

 Along with Edinburgh and St. Andrews we form the Politics and International Relations pathway of the Economic and Social Research Council-funded Scottish Doctoral Training Centre (S-DTC).

-Most research in Politics is grouped within one of four research clusters: Citizens, Communication and Political Actors; Historic and International Theory (HINT); and Transformation.
+Most research in Politics is grouped within one of three research clusters: Comparative Politics, International Relations and Political Theory.
 PhD students are actively encouraged to affiliate themselves with at least one research cluster.
 There are also numerous research centres in whose activities PhD students can participate.

 Information for prospective PhD students